Text Link

 • Childhood or adulthood trauma or violence

-An integrated approach to eating disorder treatment ensures that each patient’s unique needs and challenges are addressed, increasing the likelihood of a full recovery.
-Patient-centered approaches to care help build the trust and rapport necessary to ensure LGBTQIA+ patients achieve better overall outcomes.
+An integrated approach to eating disorder treatment ensures that each patient’s unique needs and challenges are addressed, increasing the likelihood of healing.
+Patient-centered approaches to care can additionally help build the trust and rapport necessary to ensure LGBTQIA+ patients achieve better overall outcomes.

-The following treatment approaches are frequently used to support LGBTQIA+ patients with eating disorders:
+Different approaches may be used to support LGBTQIA+ patients with eating disorders depending on their needs and circumstances.

 Individual psychotherapy